andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

 We also use `P.focus :: Lens' (P.PointedList a) a`, a lens that the *pointedlist* library provides to the current "focus" of the `PointedList`.

-Again, this usage of lens with `MonadState` is not exactly necessary (we can manually use `modify`, `gets`, etc. instead of lenses and operators), but it does make things a bit more convenient to write.
+Again, this usage of lens with State is not exactly necessary (we can manually use `modify`, `gets`, etc. instead of lenses and their combinators, which gets ugly pretty quickly), but it does make things a bit more convenient to write.

+We're programming against *abstract interfaces* (like `MonadState`, `MonadFail`) instead of actual instances (like `StateT`, etc.) because, as we will see later, this lets us combine interpreters together much more smoothly.

 #### GADT Property